 - Do not use cotton swabs to clean a baby’s ears.
 Ear canals are self-cleaning, and using cotton swabs may push earwax deeper (10).
 Use a damp cloth to clean the external ear of the baby.
 If you notice or suspect excess earwax buildup, speak to a doctor about its removal.

 - Manage the baby’s skin conditions.
 Speak to a pediatrician or pediatric dermatologist to learn ways of managing any existing skin issues.
-Several skin conditions, such as eczema, are chronic and require long-term management to prevent itching and discomfort.
+Several skin conditions, such as eczemaiXA skin disorder causing dryness, itchiness, and inflammation of the skin in response to an allergen or medicine. , are chronic and require long-term management to prevent itching and discomfort.

 - Provide the baby with teethers.
 A teething baby could be provided with teethers, which the little one can gnaw during the teething phase.
 Pick one-piece teethers made from non-toxic materials.

 - Use a cool-mist humidifier.
-Humidifying the ambient air in the baby’s room could make it easier for them to breathe.
+Humidifying the ambient air in the baby’s room can make it easier for them to breathe and have a calming effect.
 It could be especially helpful for babies with upper respiratory infections or allergies.
 The decline in irritation while breathing could reduce the chances of the baby pulling their ears.

 - Do not let the baby sleep with a bottle in their mouth.
 It could increase the risk of the liquid or milk flowing into the nasopharynx, reaching the middle ear through the Eustachian tube.
 Accumulated milk or other fluids in the middle ear could increase the risk of bacterial infections (11).